 How long will my foster dog be staying with me?

-- It usually takes between 3 days and 6 weeks to find a forever home for our dogs.
+It usually takes between 1 week and 6 weeks to find a forever home for the foster.

 What if I have a planned vacation?

-- We will ensure that someone can care for the dog while you are away.
+We will ensure that someone can care for the dog while you are away.
 We ask that you please give us advance notice about all planned trips, so we can plan accordingly.

 Will I be given information about the dog prior to him/her arriving?